top of page

 In conversation with Spirits

-„There was a period of my life when suddenly, people close to my heart started to pass away.
-Some left their life rapidly, departing hardly having said goodbye.
-With others, I witnessed their slow departure, accompanying them until the very end.
-It stoke me how the departure can be so different: one almost pulpable, and another one rather ethereal, transient…I started to inquire – quite globally – how do people in various cultures encounter death, how do they survive the trauma of loss?”
-The rememberance suppers in Christianity, Jewish shiva, preparations for the bhāvacakra in Buddism – for Valya it is fascinating to explore how these customs can be interpreted as coping mechanisms with the overwhelming feelings of confusion, sorrow, fear.
+King Solomon said that the day of one's death is better than the day of one's birth.
+There was a period in my life when suddenly, people close to my heart started to pass away.
+Some left this life rapidly, departing hardly having said goodbye, while with others, I witnessed their slow departure, accompanying them until the very end.
+It struck me how different these departures can be: one almost palpable, and another rather ethereal and transient.
+I began to inquire—quite globally—about how people in various cultures encounter death and how they cope with the trauma of loss.
+The remembrance suppers in Christianity, Jewish shiva, and preparations for the bhāvacakra in Buddhism fascinate me as I explore how these customs can be interpreted as coping mechanisms for the overwhelming feelings of confusion, sorrow, and fear.

 Work in progress.